 A somewhat ignored component of communication systems in the context of aggressive interactions are cognitive aspects of the receiver module.
-Theoretical models often assume that communication systems relying on badges of status have reaction norms as their mechanistic underpinning (Botero et al. 2010), with individuals using their own quality and the opponent’s badge to determine whether to aggressively engage in contests.
-Reaction norms allow individuals to respond to the available information without a large cognitive burden.
-The computations involved in the reaction norm response do not required a lot of memory or advanced algorithmic processes.
-This is in contrast to other information processing mechanisms like individual recognition.
-With individual recognition, individuals associate cues of their peers to their quality.
-Because these associations must be learnt throughout the life of individual, they have the usual cognitive requirements of associative learning processes.
+Theoretical models often assume that communication systems relying on badges of status have reaction norms as their mechanistic underpinning (Botero et al. 2010), with individuals using their own quality and the badges of opponents to determine whether to aggressively engage in contests.
+Reaction norms allow individuals to respond to the available information without a large cognitive burden because computations involved in the reaction norm response do not require much memory nor advanced algorithmic processes.
+This contrasts with other information-processing mechanisms like individual recognition, where individuals associate cues of their peers to their quality.
+Because these associations must be learnt throughout the life of individuals, they have the usual cognitive requirements of associative learning processes.
 An alternative view of badges of status is that individuals learn to react to them based on their experiences (Guilford and Dawkins 1991), which would imply that receivers must learn to associate signals with the fighting ability of bearers just as in systems based on individual recognition.
 In cases where badges of status vary quantitatively (e.g. in size or intensity), fighting ability may increase monotonically with attributes of the badge and would be reinforced by every interaction.
-Therefore, in principle, learning in such scenarios would be faster than in systems involving individual recognition in which the association between signals and their meaning varies depending on the interacting partners.
+Therefore, in principle, learning in such scenarios would be faster than in systems involving individual recognition in which the association between signals and their meaning varies depending on the interacting individuals.
 In any case, learning may be a central cognitive mechanism in both types of communication systems, but the role of learning in these contexts has not been thoroughly explored in the empirical nor theoretical literature.

 Associative learning is a taxonomically widespread cognitive mechanism that allows individuals to associate rewards with environmental stimuli and thus behave adaptively (Heyes 2012; Macphail 1982; Staddon 2016; Behrens et al. 2008).
 Theory has shown that natural selection favours such associations in complex environments where conditions are difficult to predict (Dridi and Lehmann 2016).
-Associative learning is a flexible cognitive mechanism whose underpinnings show interspecific variation (Enquist, Lind, and Ghirlanda 2016; Quiñones et al. 2019).
-Associative learning is not a single mechanisms, but rather a set of cognitive structures and processes that can vary in their scope and complexity.
+Associative learning is a flexible cognitive mechanism whose underpinnings vary among species (Enquist, Lind, and Ghirlanda 2016; Quiñones et al. 2019).
+Associative learning is not a single mechanism, but rather a set of cognitive structures and processes that may vary in scope and complexity.
 Presumably, these structures and processes have been modified by natural selection and could provide new explanations for behavioural variation.
 Despite all this, associative learning is not often included in the narrative of evolutionary explanations of behavioural patterns (Fawcett, Hamblin, and Giraldeau 2013; Kamil 1983; McAuliffe and Thornton 2015).

 Computational models of evolution can play an important role to overcome the lack of integration between learning and evolution.
 Reinforcement learning theory encompasses a series of computational methods inspired on the psychological and neurological mechanisms of associative learning (Sutton and Barto 2018).
 This set of algorithms allows the implementation of biologically realistic problems, capturing the essence of learning processes (Frankenhuis, Panchanathan, and Barto 2018; Quiñones et al. 2019).
 Furthermore, these algorithms can be embedded in evolutionary simulations to generate theoretical predictions of the effect that learning can have in behavioural evolution (Leimar and McNamara 2019; Leimar and Bshary 2022b).